 Passing a third group, Gareth caught only one word: “Orinians.”

-He didn’t make it far, stopped by the muffled voices coming from behind the closed doors of the conference room.
+He didn’t make it far before the sound of muffled voices stopped him in his tracks.
+They came from behind the closed doors of the normally-empty hearing room.
 He approached and stood on the tips of his toes to peer in through one of the narrow-paneled windows.

-Inside sat the human Magistrate and all fifteen human Representatives, three from each of the five Unity provinces.
+Inside sat the species Magistrate and all fifteen human Representatives, three from each of the five Unity provinces.
 Gareth knew them all, but at the end of the table stood two people he didn’t recognize.
 They were all angles, wiry and sharp.
 Instead of Unity robes, they wore rich suits with bright accents, made in a style Gareth had never seen in Gallontea.
-He’d only seen clothes like those on visits to Alfheim.
+He’d only seen clothes so elegant on research trips to Alfheim.

 Despite the differences between them, the two could be siblings.
 Gareth wondered who they were, why they were here.
 He remembered the whispers of Illyon and alfar Kings he’d heard downstairs.